 Where did you come from?

 If you’ve reached this page out of the blue, welcome and thanks for visiting!
-The following is a detailed overview of psychiatrist Dr. Kim Rosenthat’s book Wacky and Wonderful Recovery Workbook (WW).
-If fate and motivation allow, the book will be available in 2021…
+The following is a detailed overview of psychiatrist Dr. Kim Rosenthal’s book, the Outside-the-Box Recovery Workbook (OTB Recovery).
+The book will be available summer of 2021.

 If you’re NOT here out of the blue, welcome back!
 Here’s a recap:

-WW is a workbook for people in recovery.
-It engages the reader in a 100-day journey through a world where sobriety comes with a personal cheer-leader and everything always turns out okay.
+OTB is a book for people in recovery.
+First of three workbooks, it engages the reader in a 120-page journey through a world where sobriety comes with a personal cheer-leader.
 It’s hard work.
-It’s also playful and creative.
-The workbook is awash with cartoons, artwork, unusual math equations, and a flare of the bizarre.
-It’s about recovery work and survival skills.
-It’s also about poetry and coloring.
+It’s about recovery and survival skills.
+It’s also playful and creative, awash with cartoons, artwork, unusual math equations, poetry, coloring, and a flare of the bizarre.

 Types of Worksheets